Minecrell/ServerListPlus/docs/SpigotMC.md

 Source
 ---------------------
 The plugin is completely open source and released under the terms and conditions of the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0).
-You are free to redistribute or modify it to your likings, but please add a link to the [GitHub Page](https://github.com/Minecrell/ServerListPlus) of the plugin and redistribute it under a compatible license.
+You are free to redistribute and/or modify it to your likings, but please add a link to the [GitHub Page](https://github.com/Minecrell/ServerListPlus) of the plugin and redistribute it under a compatible license.